 Students will have the opportunity to participate in day and weekend excursions to the Botswana National Museum, the local craft area, the Gaborone Game Reserve and an optional safari in the Okavango Delta.

 Courses & Credits

-- Follow the program checklist.
-Year 3 & 4 OU HCOM Students must also obtain and send a letter from your CORE office confirming you have permission to include the program in your schedule and that you are in good academic standing.
-If you are NOT an Ohio University Student, you will need to complete additional paperwork and sign up for an OHIO E-mail account.
-Please consult the checklist for more information.
+- Year 3 & 4 Heritage College medical students applying for faculty directed programs must also obtain and send a letter from your Clinical Education office confirming that you have permission to include the program in your schedule and that you are in good academic standing.

-- OU Students can apply to the Office of Education Abroad Summer Travel Grants
+- OHIO Students can apply to the Office of Global Opportunities Summer Travel Grants

-- OU-HCOM & CHSP STUDENTS can apply to Global Health Travel Awards
+- OHIO CHSP and Heritage College students can apply to Global Health Travel Awards

 Information on Botswana